 In the light of the recommendations, City Bridge Trust sought the involvement of London Councils, on behalf of the boroughs, to work in strategic partnership and bring democratic legitimacy to the implementation of the report’s findings.

-Intial work included the formation of Borough Grants Officer and Member sub groups to provide intelligence and scrutiny to the workplan and the partnership with City Bridge Trust.
-A survey of London boroughs was conducted in summer 2017 to find out what (and how) civil society infrastructure (e.g. Centres for Voluntary Service and volunteer centres) was being supported by the boroughs.
+Initial work included a survey of London boroughs in mid-2017 to find out what (and how) civil society infrastructure (e.g. Centres for Voluntary Service and volunteer centres) were being supported by the boroughs.
 You can see a selection of the results below:

 The Way Ahead - additional information